MicrosoftDocs/Advertising-docs/Advertising/bingads-13/ad-insight-service/networktype.md

 ms.topic: article
 author: Matt-UX
 ms.author: matrob
-description: Defines the possible search networks on which an ad can display.
+description: Defines the possible networks used for keyword research.
 ---
 # NetworkType Value Set - Ad Insight
-Defines the possible search networks on which an ad can display.
+Defines the possible networks used for keyword research.

 You can specify a network type when calling the [GetKeywordIdeas](getkeywordideas.md) and [GetKeywordTrafficEstimates](getkeywordtrafficestimates.md) operations.
 For more information about networks and ad distribution, see the [About Ad Distribution](https://help.ads.microsoft.com/#apex/3/en/50871/0) help article.